-Oil painting on oak panel, The Procession to Calvary by Pieter Brueghel the younger (Brussels 1564 - Antwerp 1638), signed and dated, bottom left: P. BRVEGEL / 1602.
-Christ is shown carrying his cross to Calvary.
-He is almost lost in the crowd which gathers around him.
-Simon of Cyrene helps him carry his cross, and Saint Veronica offers her veil (the sudarium) to him so that he can wipe the sweat from his face.
-The centurion, Longinus, wearing a red coat is mounted on a horse.
-The Virgin Mary and her companions gather in the foreground to the right, where they kneel and weep as the procession passes them.
-To their left is Saint John, standing in his yellow robe, his gospel in his right hand and an ink-horn slung from his girdle.
-Ahead of Christ in the procession are soldiers mounted on horseback.
-In front of the soldiers is a horse-drawn cart carrying the two thieves who were crucified to either side of Christ, the so-called Good thief in white, clutching a small crucifix, and the Bad thief in black.
-In the middle ground is a beggar seated by a wayside cross, being offered alms by a nun.
-Under a dark sky at the top right is Calvary, scattered with the instruments of execution and strewn with skulls and bones.
-To the left is a Flemish townscape of the period in which Brueghel lived, including a large, round building which represents the Temple of Jerusalem.
-Beyond the townscape are green fields, an expanse of water (possibly representing the sea of Galilee), and mountains in the distance.
-Pieter Brueghel the younger was the eldest son of Pieter Breughel the elder (1528-1569), generally considered the greatest Flemish painter of the 16th century.
-Like most of Pieter Brueghel the younger's work, this painting was inspired by his father's sweeping landscapes and scenes of contemporary peasant life, full of animation and zest.
-It depicts Christ's last journey, carrying the Cross to the hill of Golgotha where he was crucified.
-However, the animated figures in contemporary Flemish dress almost swamp the central scene of Christ carrying the Cross.
-It has been at Nostell since the 18th century and is one of the finest works in the collection.
+Oil painting on oak panel, The Procession to Calvary by Pieter Brueghel the Younger (Brussels 1564 - Antwerp 1638), signed and dated, bottom left: P. BRVEGEL / 1602.
+Christ is shown carrying the Cross to Calvary, amidst a large crowd.
+Simon of Cyrene helps him, and Saint Veronica offers her veil (the sudarium) to mop his brow.
+The centurion Longinus, wearing red robes, is mounted on a white horse.
+The Virgin Mary and her companions gather in the foreground to the right, kneeling and weeping as the procession passes them.
+To their left is Saint John, standing in a yellow robe, his gospel in his right hand and an ink-horn slung from his girdle.
+Ahead of Christ in the procession are mounted soldiers.
+In front of them is a horse-drawn cart carrying the two thieves who were crucified either side of Christ, the so-called Good Thief in white, clutching a small crucifix, and the Bad Thief in black.
+In the middle ground a beggar is seated by a wayside cross, being offered alms by a nun.
+Under a dark sky at top right lies Calvary; two-beam gibbets are mounted into the earth strewn with skulls and bones.
+At centre left a contemporary Flemish townscape represents Jerusalem.
+Beyond the townscape are green fields, an expanse of water (possibly representing the sea of Galilee), and mountains.

 Thought to have been acquired by Sir Rowland Winn, 5th Bt (1739-1785) and thence by descent; first documented in the 1806 inventory; bought by the National Trust in 2011 for the special net price of £2,703,400 with a grant of £1,033,713 from the National Heritage Memorial Fund, a grant of £500,000 from the Art Fund, grants from other trusts and foundations as well as a large contribution from the public.